MLWester/GridBoss/README.md

 ## Testing and Quality Gates
 - Unit, integration, and end-to-end tests will be established across backend and frontend PBIs (see PBI-020 and PBI-034).
-- CI workflows (PBI-035) will run linting, tests, and builds on every pull request.
+- CI workflow (`.github/workflows/ci.yml`) runs frontend/backend lint, formatting checks, unit tests with coverage, and builds on pushes to `main` and all pull requests, uploading coverage artifacts for review.
 - Performance benchmarks (PBI-036) ensure standings and job queue SLOs are met.

 ## Documentation